Polarized products of elliptic curves with complex multiplication and field of moduli $\mathbb{Q}$: Totally split CM abelian varieties and -module structure

 \section{Totally split CM abelian varieties and $R$-module structure}

 Let $R$ be the maximal order of a quadratic imaginary field $K=\QQ(\sqrt{-d})$ with $d$ a positive square-free integer.
-A $R$-lattice is a finitely presented, torsion free $R$-module.
-We denote by $\RLat$, the category of $R$-lattices.
-In this section we want to show that there exists equivalences of categories \begin{itemize} \item between $\AVR$, the category of complex abelian varieties isomorphic to a product of elliptic curves with CM by $R$, and $\RLat$. \item between $\PAV$, the category of complex polarized abelian varieties isomorphic to a product of elliptic curves with CM by $R$, and $\RhLat$, the category of integral hermitian $R$-lattices, i.e., $R$-lattices equipped with a positive definite hermitian form $H$ on $KL$, such that $H(L,L)\subseteq R$. \end{itemize} For the rest of the article we fix field extensions
+An $R$-lattice is a finitely presented, torsion-free $R$-module.
+We denote by $\RLat$ the category of $R$-lattices.
+In this section we want to show that there exist equivalences of categories \begin{itemize} \item between $\AVR$, the category of complex abelian varieties isomorphic to a product of elliptic curves with CM by $R$, and $\RLat$ ; \item between $\PAV$, the category of complex polarized abelian varieties isomorphic to a product of elliptic curves with CM by $R$, and $\RhLat$, the category of integral hermitian $R$-lattices, i.e. $R$-lattices $L$ equipped with a positive definite hermitian form $H$ on $KL=L\otimes_R K$, such that $H(L,L)\subset R$. \end{itemize} For the rest of the article we fix field extensions